Best Rice Cooker Review

 - Best Sanyo Rice Cookers Under $100

-- Sanyo Gopan Rice Bread Maker – Not a rice cooker, rather a bread maker able to mill rice and turn it into bread
+- Sanyo Gopan Rice Bread Maker – a very cool bread maker able to mill rice and turn it into bread